Least Restrictive Environment

 General Education Programs

-Students with disabilities may receive a number of periods per week of related services provided by appropriate specialists.
-These services include counseling, physical therapy, occupational therapy, teacher of the visually impaired/hearing impaired, mobility training, and behavioral support.
-The extent of these services may range from daily sessions to less frequent contacts depending upon the delivery plan outlined in the IEP.
+Students with disabilities may receive related services provided by appropriate specialists if it is determined that the services are required to assist the student in accessing a free and appropriate public education (FAPE).
+These services include counseling, speech and language therapy, physical therapy, occupational therapy, teacher of the visually impaired/hearing impaired, mobility training, and behavioral support.
+The extent of these services depend upon the delivery plan outlined in the IEP.

 Consultant teacher service is direct or indirect consultation provided by a certified special education teacher to the general education teacher(s) within the general education environment.
 This service is the least restrictive and can be implemented as a direct service during instruction of the content or as an indirect service for the teacher outside of instructional time.
 The purpose is to assist the classroom teacher in adjusting the learning environment and/or modifying instructional methods to meet the needs of students with disabilities.
 Consultant teacher services are provided at a minimum of two hours per week but may be more depending on individual needs or less if they are provided in conjunction with other services.
 The IEP must indicate areas of the general education program in which the student will receive consultant teacher services and the frequency in which the service will be delivered.
 Regulations require that the general education teacher of the student shall be given the opportunity to participate in the planning conference to discuss the objectives, methods and schedule for service.